dresswithpockets/odin-godot/readme.md

 >
 > If you are using parts of it, beware of sudden major changes to the API, structure, and features.

-This currently targets Godot v4.3.
-The interface should be backwards compatible with 4.2, and may even work with 4.1, **but it will not work with v4.0**.
+This currently targets Godot v4.4.
+The base interface is backwards compatible with v4.3 and v4.2, and may even work with v4.1, **but it will not work with v4.0**.
 For a version which works with `v4.0` use the [dev-4.0-2024-02 release](https://github.com/dresswithpockets/odin-godot/tree/dev-4.0-2024-02).

+Checkout releases for each Godot version here: https://github.com/dresswithpockets/odin-godot/releases - Some are more stable than others.

 ## Base GDExtension Bindings

-The bindings to the C Interface are in `./gdextension/lib.odin`.
-They're based on `godot-cpp/gdextension/gdextension_interface.h`.
+The bindings to the C Interface are in `gdextension`.
+Check out [hello-gdextension](examples/hello-gdextension/) for example usage of these bindings.

 ## Generating Complete Bindings